-It took time for this liquidation and readjustment to be accomplished.
-Specie was imported in the winter of 1819-20, and in July of the latter year Niles said: "It is stated, and we think with probability, that there was never more specie in the United States than at this present time."[‡] It was largely imported from Mexico, through New Orleans, during the next years.§ the financial storm through which the equilibrium of peace was restored, after the prolonged artificial disturbance of the Napoleonic wars.
+The international relations, however, had changed since 1816.
+The European nations, England especially, were struggling in 1819 to resume specie payments.
+Specie was moving from country to country in an unprecedented manner.
+Several of the great nations were contracting loans, partly in order to resume.
+The whole civilized world was in the midst of the financial storm through which the equilibrium of peace was restored, after the prolonged artificial disturbance of the Napoleonic wars.
 Prices were falling and business was stagnant the whole world over.
 The reaction therefore went on, as it always must under such circumstances, to a point below the real point of equilibrium.
 The nations had to bid against each other for the supply of the precious metals by lower and lower prices.
 The exchanges were in constant fluctuation and produced strange and complicated phenomena which lay outside the experience of people then living.
-Since 1797, England had had inconvertible bank paper which had been depreciated from one per cent. to 25 per cent .--- for the greater part of the time, about eight per cent. or ten per cent.
+Since 1797, England had had inconvertible bank paper which had been depreciated from one per cent. to 25 per cent.-for the greater part of the time, about eight per cent. or ten per cent.
 Since 1814 there had been a redundant and depreciated currency here.
 Thus there had been various combinations working on the sterling exchange on both sides; sometimes both currencies had been good; sometimes both bad; and sometimes the English had been good and the American bad, and vice versa.
-At the ratio of 15 1-4 to I, the par of exchange would be \$4.64 for \pounds_1 sterling, and as \$4.44 4-9 was traditionally taken as 100, the par, under the fashion of quoting, was 104 I-2.
+At the ratio of 15 1-4 to 1, the par of exchange would be \$4.64 for £1 sterling, and as \$4.44 4-9 was traditionally taken as 100, the par, under the fashion of quoting, was 104 1-2.
 Americans had been accustomed to see the exchange quoted between 90 and 100, which figures were especially calculated to produce confusion and error.
 In 1821 it averaged above 108; in 1822, 112.
 In 1822, it reached 114; it had been seen as low as 80.
 There was also a change going on in the relative value of gold and silver, on account of which, under the false rating of the American coinage at the time, gold was exported from this country.
-It was said that, between 1820 and 1822, the last gold com was carried away.
+It was said that, between 1820 and 1822, the last gold coin was carried away.
 The ratio of the metals was for a time above 16 to 1. \$10.60 or \$10.70 in silver were given here for eagles to be exported to England in order to draw exchange against them.
 The consequence was a check to imports, an encouragement to exports, and a discouragement to the investment of capital here if the profits were to be paid here.
 The Bank of the United States found it necessary to recede from an offer it had made to pay dividends in London, on account of the loss on exchange.
 The amount of American stocks held in England at this time was estimated at \$30 millions.